Run-DMC: Tougher Than Leather, changing times

 After spending 1987 on tour supporting Raising Hell, Run-DMC released Tougher Than Leather in 1988.
 The album saw the group discarding much of their rap rock leanings for a grittier, more sample-heavy sound.
-Despite not selling as well as its predecessor, the album boasted several strong singles, including: "Run's House", "Beats to the Rhyme", and "Mary Mary."
+Despite not selling as well as its predecessor, the album boasted several strong singles, including: "Run's House", "Beats to the Rhyme", and "Mary Mary".
 Though at the time considered a disappointing follow-up to the blockbuster Raising Hell, the album has grown in stature.
-In the 2000 liner notes for the album's re-release, Chuck D. of Public Enemy would call the album "...a spectacular performance against all odds and expectations."
+In the 2000 liner notes for the album's re-release, Chuck D of Public Enemy would call the album "...a spectacular performance against all odds and expectations".

 Later in 1988, the group made their second film appearance in Tougher Than Leather, a would-be crime caper that was directed by Rick Rubin and featured special guest performances by the Beastie Boys and Slick Rick.
 The film bombed at the box office, but strengthened the indirect relationship between Run-DMC and the Def Jam label which led to the common misconception that the group was signed to the label.
-They were, however, managed by Russell Simmons, produced by Rick Rubin (who was a co-founder of Def Jam, along with Simmons), and often shared concert tour spotlight with acts on the label's roster.
+They were, however, managed by Russell Simmons, produced by Rick Rubin (who founded Def Jam, along with Simmons), and often shared concert tour spotlight with acts on the label's roster.

 Amidst the changing times and sliding sales, Run-DMC released Back from Hell in 1990.
-The album was the worst-reviewed of their career, as the group tried to re-create itself musically with ill-advised forays into new jack swing (a then-popular style of production that sonically merged hip hop and contemporary R&B) and sometimes-preachy lyrical content.
+The album was the worst-reviewed of their career, as the group tried to re-create itself musically with ill-advised forays into new jack swing (a then-popular style of production that sonically merged hip-hop and contemporary R&B) and sometimes-preachy lyrical content.
 The two singles released, the anti-drug, anti-crime song "Pause" and street narrative "The Ave", had little success, and the group began to look outdated.
 Reeling from their first taste of failure, personal problems began to surface for the trio.
 McDaniels, who had been a heavy drinker in recent years, was losing control to alcoholism.
 Jay was involved in a life-threatening car accident and survived two gunshot wounds after an incident in 1990.
 In 1991, Simmons was charged with raping a college student in Ohio, though the charges were later dropped.